 Essentially, the FICF is a continuation of the FIC designation.
 It is another level of education about insurance.

 Benefits of the FICF Designation

-- Their insurance professional can provide better customer service with insurance-specific training.
+- Improved Customer Service: Their insurance professional can provide better customer service with insurance-specific training.

 For the Insurance Professional

-- Continuing education credit may be available for FICF courses.
+- Improved Learning Opportunities: Continuing education credit may be available for FICF courses.

-- You attain credit toward the Fraternal Professional Certification if the course includes both FPC and FIC designations.
+- Double Credit: You attain credit toward the Fraternal Professional Certification if the course includes both FPC and FIC designations.

-- Many organizations reimburse candidates for the cost of the FICF courses.
+- Cost Effective: Many organizations reimburse candidates for the cost of the FICF courses.

-- If you’re wondering what an FICF or FIC’s offerings will mean to your portfolio, it may be time to consult a financial advisor.
+- If you’re wondering what a FICF or FIC’s offerings will mean to your portfolio, it may be time to consult a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Wondering how much life insurance you’ll need to cover your heirs?
 Are you unsure about the cost of life insurance?
 SmartAsset’s life insurance guide can help you answer the tough questions before you make a decision.